UKHomeOffice/engineering-guidance-and-standards/docs/standards/designing-and-maintaining-an-api.md

 ### You MUST use OpenAPI Swagger v3

-Any new APIs must use Swagger v3, using it will help defining an API before it's implemented, support is wide, with a wide community using it.
+Any new APIs must use Swagger, using it will help defining an API before it's implemented, support is wide, with a wide community using it.
 It helps the team work to the same standards, and it can generate documentation when needed.

+You should use the latest version of swagger if possible, if not, the last version compatible with your API.

 ---